HAHOOS/MelonAutoUpdater/SECURITY.md

 [your text here]
 ```

-You should receive a response within 48 hours, you will be notified when I started an investigation regarding the vulnerability and email back if it is found to be a serious vulnerability or not
+You should receive a response within 48 hours, you will be notified when I started an investigation regarding the vulnerability and notified again when it will be patched